opencrvs/documentation/v1.7.0/setup/3.-installation/3.3-set-up-a-server-hosted-environment/README.md

 ### Email (SMTP) server

 You must have a working SMTP server and SMTP user details to deploy OpenCRVS.
 Staff onboarding and monitoring requires an Email service.

 ### Ongoing costs of additional services

 OpenCRVS is hardcoded to use the following 3rd party services which require subscriptions.
-The cost of these services is negligible, industry standard and promotes best practice developer operations experience.&#x20;
+The cost of these services is negligible, industry standard and promotes best practice developer operations experience.

-1. A docker container registry [**organisation**](https://docs.docker.com/admin/organization/orgs/) account on [Dockerhub](https://hub.docker.com/)
+1. A docker container registry [**organisation**](https://docs.docker.com/admin/organization/orgs/) account on [Dockerhub](https://hub.docker.com/) for hosting OpenCRVS Country config images.
 2. An organisation Github account in a minimum of a ["Team"](https://github.com/pricing) plan to configure automated provisioning and deployment.
 3. Optional, but recommended: